 Kings vs. Kraken: Betting Trends, Odds, Advanced Stats

-The Los Angeles Kings (16-6-4) will attempt to halt a three-game losing streak when they face the Seattle Kraken (10-14-7) on the road on Saturday, December 16 at 10:00 PM ET on KCAL, ROOT Sports NW, and ESPN+.
+The Seattle Kraken (10-14-9) will attempt to break a five-game road losing streak when they square off against the Los Angeles Kings (18-6-4) on Wednesday, December 20 at 10:00 PM ET on TNT, Max, and BSW.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.